tegonal/gt/README.md

 Parameters:
--r|--remote              (optional) if set, only the remote with this name is reset, otherwise all are reset -w|--working-directory   (optional) path which gt shall use as working directory -- default: .gt --auto-trust             (optional) if set to true and GPG is not set up yet, then all keys in.gt/remotes/<remote>/public-keys/*.asc are imported without manual consent -- default: false
+-r|--remote              (optional) if set, only the remote with this name is reset, otherwise all are reset -w|--working-directory   (optional) path which gt shall use as working directory -- default: .gt --auto-trust             (optional) if set to true and GPG is not set up yet, then all keys in .gt/remotes/<remote>/public-keys/*.asc are imported without manual consent -- default: false
 --only-missing           (optional) if set, then only files which do not exist locally are pulled, otherwise all are re-pulled -- default: true

 --help     prints this help